Chronicia/PLTranslationEmpirical_SW2/README.md

 ### Artifacts
 Brief content:
-1. RQ1 - Translations: **Translation files from all LLMs for all datasets**.
-(Excel) Breakdown of translation results.
+1. RQ1 - Translations: Translation files from all LLMs for all datasets. (.xlsx) Breakdown of translation results.
-2. RQ2 - Manual Labeling: (Excel) **manual labeling results for all translation bugs**.
+2. RQ2 - Manual Labeling: (.xlsx) Manual labeling results for all translation bugs.
-3. RQ3 - Alternative Approaches: **Translation files from all alternative approaches** (i.e., C2Rust, CxGO, Java2C#).
-(Excel) Breakdown of the translation results.
+3. RQ3 - Alternative Approaches: Translation files from all alternative approaches (i.e. C2Rust, CxGO, Java2C#). (.xlsx) Breakdown of the translation results.
-4. RQ4 - Mitigating Translation Bugs: This directory contains the fix results of GPT-4, StarCoder, CodeGen, and Llama 2.
-We have added an excel file to show a detailed breakdown of the fix results.
+4. RQ4 - Mitigating Translation Bugs: Fix results of GPT-4, StarCoder, CodeGen, and Llama 2. (.xlsx) Breakdown of the fix results.

 ### Contact
 We look forward to hearing your feedback.
 Please contact [Rangeet Pan](mailto:rangeet.pan@ibm.com) or [Ali Reza Ibrahimzada](mailto:alirezai@illinois.edu) for any questions or comments 🙏.